-On select Saturdays from October through March, qualified high school juniors from Western Pennsylvania and the surrounding communities participate in lectures while attending the Westinghouse Science Honors Institute.
-A wide variety of topics are presented in the lecture portion of each session, with subjects such as:
+On select Saturdays from October through March, qualified high school juniors from Western Pennsylvania and the surrounding communities participate in STEM inspired lectures while attending the Westinghouse Science Honors Institute.
+A wide variety of topics are presented in the lecture portion of each session, with presenters from:

 Home-schooled students who are at the junior level are also encouraged to apply and should contact WSHI directly at firstname.lastname@example.org.

 Registration deadlines will be communicated to school contacts.